sebetc4/rust_music_mcp_server/documentation/tools/mb/mb_release_search.md

 # mb_release_search

-Search for releases (albums, singles, etc.) and optionally retrieve tracklists or alternative versions.
+Search for releases (albums, singles, etc.), retrieve tracklists, and find all versions of a release group.

 ---

 ## Overview

 The `mb_release_search` tool allows you to:
-- Search for releases by name and artist
+- Search for releases by title
-- Look up releases by MusicBrainz ID (MBID)
 - Get complete tracklists with recording MBIDs
-- Find all versions of a release (remasters, editions, countries)
+- Find all versions of a release group (remasters, editions, countries)
-- Access detailed release information (label, barcode, format)
+- Access detailed release information with structured JSON data
+- Returns concise text summaries with structured output

+**Output Format**: This tool follows MCP standards, returning a short text summary plus structured JSON data for programmatic access.

 ---